mayuropensource/PuffinBASIC/README.md

 RETURN
 ```

-### User Defined Functions
+### User Defined Function or UDF

 A UDF executes an expression.
-The UDF returns the result of the expression.
+The UDF returns the result of the expression which is always a scalar.
 The UDF can declare local scoped parameters.
-Parameters are locally scoped but UDF can access variables from global scope.
+UDF can access variables from global scope.
 Recursive UDF is not supported.

 Syntax: